 A rain screen channel allows for water runoff.
 Homebuilders may choose to use a flush overhang in the front of a home and a standard roof overhang on the back.

 The flush overhang does offer protection from weather and, in fact, reduces the possibility of wind picking up the overhang and ripping it off.
-In a storm such as a tornado, this type of wind velocity could pick up the roof overhang taking the entire roof with it as the wind gets under the structure.
+In a storm such as a tornado, this type of wind velocity could pick up the overhang, taking the entire roof with it as the wind gets under the structure.

 Overhang roof design offers numerous possibilities and choices for homeowners and commercial buildings.
 See our gallery of roof deck designs here.

-Standard Roof Overhang
+Standard Overhang

 A roof overhang used to protect the home’s exterior walls and siding from rain is extended 16 to 18 inches from the wall of the house.

-A roof overhang designed to provide shade for windows to reduce heat buildup in the home extends out at least 24 inches from the exterior wall and is a standard overhang on track-built homes.
+An overhang designed to provide shade for windows to reduce heat buildup in the home extends out at least 24 inches from the exterior wall and is a standard overhang on track-built homes.

 At times, when a climate is extremely hot and sunny, an overhang may extend 36 inches.
 As there are numerous roof overhang types, there is not a standard size other than the measurements listed here.